Schedule and Room Assignments

 Day(s): Wed

-Learn the fundamentals of playing the guitar!
-In this class, students will learn basic melodies such as Happy Birthday, Jingle Bells, Twinkle Twinkle Little Star, as well as classic rock favorites like Smoke on the Water, etc. Kids will learn to play chords and strumming patterns for familiar songs chosen by the instructor and students.
+Students will continue to learn the fundamentals of playing the guitar.
+In this class, students will continue to learn basic melodies, chords, and strumming patterns for familiar songs from a variety of genres such as, "Sweet Jane" (by The Velvet Underground), "House of the Rising Sun," (by Eric Burdon and The Animals) and "Willow" (by Taylor Swift) chosen by the instructor and students.
 Students are encouraged to bring in music they are interested in learning.
 New chords and new songs will be added each week as students also learn to read music and basic music theory.
 Students will also learn how to hold, tune, and care for their guitars.
 Each student will need a least a beginner level acoustic guitar.
 Students should be able to read at grade level for this class and should plan to practice at home several times each week.
 Students should expect to spend 20-30 minutes per day most days practicing chords and melodies from class.
-There is a materials fee of $10.00 payable to the Compass on the first day of class for a tablature notebook.
+There is a materials fee of $10.00 payable to the Compass on the first day of class for a tablature notebook for any student who does not have one from a prior class.
+New students who wish to enroll 2nd semester should have at least 12-15 hours of prior instruction in order to match the pace of the enrolled students.

 11:00 am-11:55 am